leaseq/api-docs/applications/post.md

         "percentage_owned": "string | required | The percentage owned"
     }],

-    "owns_install_location": "boolean | optional | Indicates whether the customer owns the property where the equipment is being installed"
+    "owns_install_location": "boolean | optional | Indicates whether the customer owns the property where the equipment is being installed", "is_partial_application": "boolean | optional | Indicates whether values for all required fields are included in the request"
 }
 ```